Nuchal Translucency Screening

 Down syndrome is a chromosome abnormality.
 It is caused by having 3 rather than 2 copies of chromosome number 21.

-What does nuchal screening for Down syndrome involve?
+What does a nuchal translucency screening for Down syndrome involve?

 The test has two parts: